quintenlittle/Clippy-Revival-V.1/README.md

 You need:
 - **Windows 10/11**
 - **Python 3.13** — grab it from **[python.org/downloads](https://www.python.org/downloads/)**, NOT bundled in this repo (nobody needs a 25MB installer.exe sitting in their git history for the rest of time).
 On the install screen, check **"Add python.exe to PATH"** — this is the step everyone skips and then is sad about.
-- Either **[Ollama](https://ollama.com)** (free, local, runs entirely offline, your secrets stay yours) or an API key for Claude/GPT/Gemini if you want to phone a friend with more VRAM than you.
+- Either **[Ollama](https://ollama.com)** (free, local, runs entirely offline, your secrets stay yours) or an API key for Claude/GPT/Gemini if you want to phone a friend with more VRAM than a small country.

 ---